 What: “Gone Floatabout” grew out of email updates we sent to friends and family while we were sailing around the world.
 I write about the outdoors, especially our sailing adventures, from the Arctic to the tropics.
 I also write about wildlife, scuba diving, trekking and hiking, and backcountry skiing – we love the mountains as much as the sea!
 I’ll say upfront that I only write here about once a fortnight, so don’t be too surprised if my posts are weeks (or even months…) after the fact.
 This lets me process my experiences in my head, process my photos in Lightroom, and write something I hope is worth reading, and it also preserves our privacy.

 My husband Seth is a PhD economist who provides data analytics, predictive modeling, and statistical programming through his consultancy.
 He’s also an avid (and published) photographer – a lot of the images here are his.

 Together we’ve sailed over 50,000 nautical miles on smallish, older sailboats.
 We started when I was 20 and Seth was 24 and went all the way around the world, via the Cape of Good Hope.
 Since then we’ve sailed in the Arctic, Alaska and Aleutian Islands, the West and East coasts of North America, and across the Pacific for a second time.

 Sailing has been a big part of our lives (and it’s the subject of this blog) but it’s certainly not all we do!
 Seth earned his PhD in Geneva, Switzerland and I taught at an international boarding school and learned French there.
 Because it was Switzerland, of course we both tried to hike and ski as much as our limited free time allowed!
 Maybe someday I’ll write about some of these Swiss experiences on the blog as well.

-All text and photographs © Ellen Massey Leonard and Seton Leonard, 2016, All Rights Reserved.
+All text and photographs © Ellen Massey Leonard 2018, All Rights Reserved.